benwad/raspberryjam/README.md

-A really simple synth enging using portaudio, targeted at the Raspberry Pi
+A really simple synth engine using portaudio, targeted at the Raspberry Pi